 Yin vs Restorative

 While both Yin and Restorative Yoga are slow paced and stress-relieving practices, they are very different.
 Yin is all about stretching while Restorative Yoga is all about supporting your body allowing it to relax.

 Both practices can be beneficial.
 I would highly recommend The Complete Guide to Yin Yoga and Restorative Yoga for Life if they interest you.
 If you want a video class to guide you through these practices, I would highly recommend Grokker.
 They have hundreds of really high-quality yoga, fitness, and cooking videos.
-I love their Yin and Restorative Yoga classes.
-They have a free trial offer right now.
-You get full access until the end of May.
-Normally their free trial is 14 days, so this deal is really good!
+I love their Yin and Restorative Yoga classes and they offer a free trial.

 Feel free to share the infographic below.
 Just make sure you link back to journeysofyoga.com.